edeliver/edeliver/strategies/README.md

 You can handle the generation via your own custom `bin/generate` command, otherwise it will default to `rake generate`.

-As an example, this is a rake task that handles rocco generation for a ruby
+As an example, here is a rake task that handles rocco generation for a ruby
 gem:

     require 'rdiscount'